danielmoi/vim-tute/06-using-help.md

 :he w<CTRL-D>
 ```

-That's quite the list.
-Note that there are separate help articles for `w` and
+That's quite the list!

+Note that there are separate help articles for `w` and `:w`
-`:w` - `w` is the motion command, whereas `:w` is the save command.
+- `w` is the motion command, whereas
+- `:w` is the save command.

 Alternatively, we can use tab completion:
 ```